The Best Cheap Windows 8, 10 Wireless Keyboard and Mouse to Use

 If you are looking for portability, then this Windows 8 wireless mouse is perfect.
 What I also liked about it is that it is quite silent.
 I am not sure how well does it fare against mice that are considered to be really silent, but this one is much quieter than the one I had before.
 The single annoying thing is the fact that that pressing the middle button will make a rather annoying sound.
 A sound that is far too loud than the sound the left and the right click does.

 Also, scrolling on it seems to be very fluid, if I can say so.
-For a mice of its price range, I can definitely recommend it to anybody interested to get a cheap, but reliable Windows 8 wireless mouse.
-I don’t use a mouse pad per se, but this doesn’t meant you shouldn’t use one, either.
+For a mouse of its price range, I can definitely recommend it to anybody interested to get a cheap, but reliable Windows 8 wireless mouse.
+I don’t use a mouse pad per se, but this doesn’t mean you shouldn’t use one, either.
 I found it to have a good accuracy and to be quite smooth at use when used on my wooden desk.